WojciechCendrzak/blog/src/content/rxjs-redux-observable-redux-toolkit-part-2-boilerplate.md

 isPublished: true
 ---

-Wanna try **RxJs** in your React application to deal with asynchronous code **effectively**?
+Wanna try more **RxJs** in your React application to deal with asynchronous code **effectively**?
 If yes, then you have come to the right place.

 In this article, I will try to cover how to bootstrap a lean, robust boilerplate.